 Recognizing the importance of the social context, we offer in-depth family evaluation, support for family members, and family therapy, as well as a robust Therapeutic Community Program in which patients can develop supportive peer relationships and learn about themselves with others.
 We offer opportunities for participation in patient government, in social and recreational activities, in reflective process groups, and in health and wellness activities such as meditation and yoga.

 Education and Training

-The Erikson Institute for Education and Research of the Austen Riggs Center studies individuals in their social contexts through research, training, education, and outreach programs in the local community and beyond.
+The Erikson Institute for Education, Research, and Advocacy of the Austen Riggs Center studies individuals in their social contexts through research, training, education, and outreach programs in the local community and beyond.
 Part of that offering includes an Adult Psychoanalytic Training Program and Fellowship in Hospital-Based Psychotherapy for psychiatrists and psychologists.
 The program takes a systems perspective, emphasizing cultural and familial contexts, as well as individual development across the lifespan.

 Location, Licensure, and Accreditation

-The Austen Riggs Center is consistently ranked a U.S. News & World Report “Best Hospital” in Psychiatry.
-We encourage you to contact us or call 517.4447 if you or someone you know could benefit from our unique treatment model.Visit the Austen Riggs Website
+We encourage you to contact us or call 800.517.4447 if you or someone you know could benefit from our unique treatment model.Visit the Austen Riggs Website